smlatorreo/mChr_Moryzae/README.md

 In Scenario 1, each generation is allowed to backcross with the parental rice-infecting isolate with a probability *P*.
 Here, we allow a process of choosing a mate.
 This process is governed by a binomial probability *B*.
 Specifically, if an individual does not backcross with the parental isolate, it will instead mate with another individual from the same generation.

 Again, we logged Patterson's *D* statistics after each generation and estimated the number of generations at which D is statistically equal to 0.
+The code to reproduce Scenario 2 can be found as [simulate_D_mate_choice.py](/scripts/simulations/simulate_D_mate_choice.py)

 ```bash
 LD50=35000